ahgroup/DSAIRM/auxilliary/to-do.md

 * Change documentation creation: Have a single Rmd file and its html version in each app folder.
 Merge functionality of generate_HTMLfiles and generate_instrction_tabs such that on loading/opening the app, the HTML file is processed and displayed.
 Almost done using the new generate_documentation() function and implemented for Basic Bacteria app.
 Some text doesn't display correctly yet, this needs to be fixed.
 Also nice to have (but could wait with that): XML package is orphaned, could we use an actively maintained one instead)?
 And is there a way to only store the Rmd file and create the HTML file 'on the fly' without saving it to disk?

 * Change structure of all simulate_ functions such that each one returns a list.
 At least one list element, called ts (for a simulation that produces a time-series) or dat (otherwise), should contain data.
 Other things can be returned.
 Time-series dataframe should be returned with columns "Time" followed by variable names.
 Other simulations should return a data frame with columns xvals/yvals/varnames.
+Already done for some of the DSAIRM functions.
+Note: internal only functions (e.g. the internal ODE functions in fitmodelcomparison) don't need to return lists, only user-facing functions/returns should all be lists.

-* Check documentation (and text comments) for each app (further reading section), each function, and update vignettes and docfordevelopers accordingly.
+* Update documentation for each app (further reading section), and doc and comments for each function, and update vignettes and docfordevelopers accordingly.

 * Get everything ready for CRAN